-Everything about Chateau Belgrave Haut Medoc, Bordeaux wine, Fifth Growth, producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir.
+Learn everything about Chateau Belgrave Haut Medoc, Fifth Growth with wine tasting notes and wine and food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Belgrave History, Overview

 Chateau Belgrave started out life under the name of Chateau Coutenceau.
 The name changed to Chateau Belgrave in the early part of the 20th century.
 Stepping back in time, as you will see, what we know of as Chateau Belgrave was not always a vineyard.
 In fact, under King Louis XIV, it was originally used as a hunting lodge.

 The artwork on the label is to remind you that in its past, the estate was used as a hunting lodge.
 The modern era for Chateau Belgrave began when it was renamed by an English owner that was living in Belgravia, London.
 As you can see, the home in England became the inspiration for the name Chateau Belgrave.

 Chateau Belgrave is situated in Haut Medoc, just west of Beychevelle in St. Julien.
 It is also next door to Chateau Lagrange, which is also in St. Julien.
 Just a few meters further and it could have been in St. Julien.

 The Left Bank chateau is managed by Dourthe, who is owned by the large negociant CVGB.
 Dourthre began leasing Chateau Belgrave in 1979.
 The lease was renegotiated in 2000.
 This allowed Dourthe to maintain control of the estate until at least 2025.

 The wine making facilities of Chateau Belgrave were renovated in 2004, allowing for more of a parcel by parcel approach to vinification.